bradfordcp/diff_config/README.md

 # Diff Config

 Tool for diffing a large number of configuration files.
-Currently supports .yaml, .conf, and .properties files shipped with DSE.
+Currently supports `.yaml`, `.conf`, and `.properties` files shipped with DSE.

 ## Sample Disk layout
 The following is the disk layout I use.
 It is possible to use many other layouts since the logic simply globs through the